-Nesting within 125 yards of the project alignment in the Town of Stony Point.
 Nesting within one mile of the project alignment in the Town of Haverstraw.
 Nesting within 1/4 mile of the project alignment in the Town of Clarkstown, and within 200 yards of the southern entry of the alignment into the Hudson River.